IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/security-admin-configuration/README.md

 ### Parameter: `ruleCollections`

 A security admin configuration contains a set of rule collections that are applied to network groups.
-Each rule collection contains one or more security admin rules.
+Each rule collection contains uno or more security admin rules.

 - Required: No
 - Type: array